xvrqt/scrawl/README.md

 ```

 #### File
 You can set a file from which the text buffer will be seeded.
-This will not modify the file.
+If the file has an extension, this will also set the extension of the temporary buffer.
+This will _**not**_ modify the file.
 ```rust
 let output = Editor::new().file("my_survey.txt").edit()?;
 ```